m-stasik/SQL---project/README.md

 - **Table operations:** `JOIN`, use of `AS` for aliasing
 - **Aggregation functions:** `COUNT`, `SUM`, `MIN`
 - **String & date functions:** `GETDATE`, `UPPER`, `LOWER`, `DATEDIFF`

+**Below, I present practical examples of how these commands and functions are used in real queries.**